Victor-Guerrero-Devs/programming-books/php-and-mySQL/00-Preface.md

 - these are applicable to any other programming language
 - concepts > syntax
 - syntax changes; the concepts do not

+## PHP Syntax

+- the syntax is easy
+- writing the logic is the hard part
+- will have to be able to break problems into smaller components